google-deepmind/icml2024-roundtrip-correctness/README.md

 First, extract the input examples by pointing to a folder `/path/to/input/code/` containing the relevant code files (e.g., the root folder of a git repository).
+This should take a few minutes and generally depends on the size of the codebase.

 ```
 python roundtrip_correctness/synthesis_rtc/example_gen_cli.py \